openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Design aims to implement following principles:
 - Keep it simple, optimize later
 - MicroShift does not own the OS or host
-- MicroShift and all its components are version, upgraded, and rolled back together
+- MicroShift and all its components are versioned, upgraded, and rolled back together
 - Be defensive, fail fast
 - Rely on outside intervention as a last resort